emqx/emqx-docs/en_US/advanced/bridge.md

 The disadvantage of RPC bridging

-- RPC bridging can only bridge two EMQ X Brokers together (the version must be the same), and cannot bridge EMQ X Broker to other MQTT Brokers
+- RPC bridging can only bridge two EMQX Brokers together (the version must be the same), and cannot bridge EMQX Broker to other MQTT Brokers
 - RPC bridging can only forward local messages to remote bridge nodes, and cannot synchronize messages from remote bridge nodes to local nodes

 ## RPC bridging example